 The offices of Petit Jean Electric Cooperative will be closed Thursday, July 4, in observance of Independence Day.
 Have a safe and happy holiday!

-Petit Jean Electric Cooperative is pleased to announce the two high school students who will represent the cooperative on this year’s Youth Tour trip to Washington, D.C., June 9-15.
-Shown are Brittany Shannon, of Clinton High School and Emily Payne, of Southside High School.
+Petit Jean Electric Cooperative is pleased to announce the two high school students who will represent the cooperative on this year’s Youth Tour trip to Washington, D.C., June 14-20.